Kidrah-kun/NetClone/README.md

 # NetClone
-a clone of Netflix made using imdb api.
+a clone of Netflix made using JavaScript , React Js ,html and css